 Georgia Overtime Calculator and Time Tracking Rules

 If you run an hourly crew in Georgia, two questions come up every payroll: how much do you owe once someone crosses into overtime, and are you following the state's rules.
 Georgia uses the federal 40-hour rule, so any hour past 40 in a workweek is paid at 1.5 times the regular rate.
-Effectively $7.
-This page gives you a free Georgia overtime calculator, a plain summary of the state's wage and hour rules, and a look at how Clox tracks the hours behind those numbers.
+Georgia follows the federal minimum wage of $7.25 an hour.
+This page gives you a free Georgia overtime calculator, a plain summary of the state's wage and hour rules, and a look at how Clox tracks your crew's hours.

 Free Georgia overtime calculator